 Directions: Located on the Blue Ridge Parkway at milepost 417, Looking Glass Rock Overlook, between Asheville and Waynesville NC.

 The trail is pretty rocky, but not too difficult.
 It does require navigating lots of rocks, and some pretty large step-up and step-downs.
-On the way down you’ll cross a few small streams and see some really beautiful forest.
+On the way down you'll cross a few small streams and see some really beautiful forest.
+Due to the rocks, and descent on the way down, and ascent on the way up, we consider this trail moderate in difficulty.

 Skinny Dip Falls consists of basically 3 levels and is about 30 - 40 foot high overall, with a swimming hole and jumping rock.
 The area is very popular with swimmers and photographers.
 The water flowing through Skinny Dip Falls is the same water that flows through Upper and Lower Falls at Graveyard Fields.
 The creek is called Yellowstone Prong.